(c. 1841 - 1862)

 From Philadelphia, he mustered into Federal Service in May 1861 in Company D, 19th Pennsylvania Infantry for 3 months.
 The 19th was composed almost entirely of members of the National Guards of Philadelphia, a pre-War State Militia unit.
 In August or September 1861 he enlisted in Company R, 72nd Pennsylvania Infantry as First Sergeant.
 He was promoted to 2nd Lieutenant (date unknown).

-He was mortally wounded in action at Antietam on 17 September 1862.
+He was mortally wounded in the lower leg, with fracture of his fibula, in action at Antietam on 17 September 1862.

-He died of his wounds in Philadelphia, PA on 18 October 1862.
-He was originally buried in the Monument Cecmetery there, but reinterred at Lawnview Cemetery - probably unmarked, in a mass grave - in 1956.
+He as treated at a field hospital on the Hoffman Farm near Sharpsburg then transferred to a hospital in Philadelphia.
+He died there of his wounds on 18 October 1862.
+He was originally buried in the Monument Cemetery there, but reinterred at Lawnview Cemetery - probably unmarked, in a mass grave - in 1956.

 1 Bates, Samuel Penniman, History of the Pennsylvania Volunteers, 1861-65, Harrisburg: State of Pennsylvania, 1868-1871, Vol. 1, pg.
 180; Vol. 2, pg.
 831 [AotW citation 8647]